Iskren1990/operations-reporting/ReadMe.md

   1 | Test Partner

-To insert additional change OperationsReportingContext.OnModelCreating or log in to the PostgreSQL container:
+To insert additional change InitialDataSeed.cs or log in to the PostgreSQL container:
 ```bash
 docker exec -it my-postgres psql -U postgres
 ```